 The company recognizes the practice with regard to the respect for human right stringently and supports the exercise of right as a good citizen in accordance with the Constitution and law.
-The company establishes practice guide for employees in their behavior with co-workers, and other relevant parties with honor
+The company establishes practice guide for employees in their behavior with co-workers, and other relevant parties with honor and mutual respect, with social mannerism having spirit, and being good mutual example.
+Furthermore, the company treats employs of all levels equally without discrimination regardless of residential originality, nationality, race, ethnics, color, sex, age, religion, language, physical status, health, marital status, or any social status including the respect for privacy, personal information, the independence in performing any activities within the eligible right in accordance with duties, the law and human right with practice guides below:

-- Support and respect the protection of human rights in which the company has no policy, not engaged in, and not involved in such infringement e.g. not engaging in nor support the unlawful force labor or child labor. - Treatment with employees, related individuals, in the surrounding community and the society with respect for human value, recognition of equal human right, taking care of living condition, helping each other when in distress. - The company has policy for the prevention of sexual harassment, various acts considered to be sexual harassment e.g. verbal expression, criticism related to others' sexual preferences, or undesirable physical sexual expression, hostile expression, threatening in office, or any acts deemed to be sexually undesirable, humorous representation of pornography in office, announcement, distribution, dissemination of information, substance or photograph demonstrating sexual harassment.
+- Support and respect the protection of human rights in which the company has no policy, not engaged in, and not involved in such infringement e.g. not engaging in nor support the unlawful force labor or child labor. - Treatment with employees, related individuals, in the surrounding community and the society with respect for human value, recognition of equal human right, taking care of living condition, helping each other when in distress. - The company shall not obstruct the expression of political view and the exercise of political right under the provision of laws for all employees at all levels. - The company has policy for the prevention of sexual harassment, various acts considered to be sexual harassment e.g. verbal expression, criticism related to others' sexual preferences, or undesirable physical sexual expression, hostile expression, threatening in office, or any acts deemed to be sexually undesirable, humorous representation of pornography in office, announcement, distribution, dissemination of information, substance or photograph demonstrating sexual harassment.
 The company has established penalty for individuals in breach of such matter which shall go through investigative, protection, and penalty consideration procedures.